 income inclusion rule

-subject-to-tax rule
+subject to tax rule

 5.6 Tax Treaties and Dispute Resolution Mechanisms

-It happens quite often in practice that taxpayers are in danger of ending up in a double taxation.
-This is mostly the case when the Contracting States apply a tax treaty differently from their own tax perspective, or when they apply the treaty unanimously but assume different amounts of income for the same taxpayer.
+It happens quite often in practice that taxpayers are in danger of ending up in a double taxation situation.
+This is mostly the case when the contracting states apply a tax treaty differently from their own tax perspective, or when they apply the treaty unanimously but assume different amounts of income for the same taxpayer.

-Unfortunately, there is no “international tax court” that would have jurisdiction over tax disputes between countries, so that it is far from clear whether a taxpayer can actually avoid or mitigate double taxation.
-There are, however, instruments in the law that help avoiding double taxation in principle.
-The three main instruments have a slightly different personal and material scope and are explained in the following.
+Unfortunately, there is no “international tax court” that has jurisdiction over tax disputes between countries, so that it is far from clear whether a taxpayer can actually avoid or mitigate double taxation.
+There are, however, instruments in the law that help to avoid double taxation in principle.
+The three main instruments have a slightly different material scope and are explained below.

 Mutual Agreement Procedures

-In order to make it possible that the assessment of a tax case is nevertheless not contradictory and/or not in conflict with what the tax treaty is aiming at, the double taxation treaties normally allow the authorities concerned to hold direct discussions with each other with the aim of finding a uniform view of the events or to reconcile different views in such a way that the treatment of the individual cases ultimately and actually corresponds to the objectives that the treaty is aiming at (above all: elimination of double taxation).
-This so-called mutual agreement procedure is laid down in Article 25 of the OECD Model Convention.
-In practice, it can easily last 2 to 3 years or even longer, depending on the involved countries.
+Double taxation treaties normally allow the authorities concerned to hold direct discussions with each other in order to avoid a situation in which the assessment of a tax case contradicts or conflicts with the aim of a tax treaty.
+The purpose of the discussions is to find a uniform view of the events or to reconcile different views in such a way that the treatment of the individual case ultimately corresponds to the objectives and aims of the treaty and above all to eliminate double taxation.
+This is called a mutual agreement procedure and is laid down in Article 25 of the OECD Model Convention.
+In practice, it can easily last two-three years or even longer, depending on the countries involved.

-Taxpayers who believe that a tax treaty has not been applied correctly in a specific individual case can request a mutual agreement procedure, but do not have an unconditional right to have it carried out.
-In practice, the mutual agreement procedure is a procedure by which the tax authorities can, but do not have to, help a taxpayer; they will want to make use of this instrument above all if they are convinced that the taxpayer has proceeded in good faith, has fulfilled his tax obligations in both countries to the best of his knowledge, and is now in danger of becoming a victim of the non-agreed views of both countries through no fault of his own.
+Taxpayers who believe that a tax treaty has not been applied correctly in a specific individual case can request a mutual agreement procedure, but do not have an unconditional right to have such a procedure carried out.
+In practice, the mutual agreement procedure is one which the tax authorities can use in order to assist a taxpayer, but the authorities are under no obligation to do so.
+The authorities tend to make use of this arrangement if they are convinced that the taxpayer has proceeded in good faith, fulfilled the tax obligations in both countries to the best of his or her knowledge, and is at risk of being at a disadvantage due to the lack of agreement between the two countries through no fault of his or her own.

-The shortcoming of the mutual agreement procedure, that an agreement cannot be enforced, has recently been mitigated in a few double taxation treaties by additional clauses that allow recourse to an arbitrator if the tax authorities cannot agree on a concerted treatment of the event.
-However, such clauses are rare and so far do not even belong to the standard of regulations proposed by the OECD for a double taxation treaty in its Model Convention.
+The shortcoming of the mutual agreement procedure is that an agreement is not enforceable.
+This problem has recently been mitigated in some double taxation treaties by the addition of a few clauses that allow recourse to an arbitrator when the tax authorities do not agree on a concerted treatment.
+However, such clauses are rare and as yet do not belong to the standard regulations proposed by the OECD for a double taxation treaty in its Model Convention.

 EU Arbitration Convention

-The EU Arbitration Convention is an international treaty between all EU Member States to address a specific problem in eliminating double taxation resulting from differing views on the appropriate level of intra-company/group transfer pricing.
+The EU Arbitration Convention is an international treaty between all EU Member States which addresses a specific problem – the need to eliminate double taxation resulting from different views on the appropriate level of intra-company/group transfer pricing.

-The double taxation treaties provide that each state may only tax those parts of the income of a company/group which have been generated in permanent establishments in its territory (permanent establishment principle); however, if several permanent establishments/subsidiaries were jointly involved in the production of a service, the question of how much profit was generated in each case by the individual permanent establishments/subsidiaries depends crucially on how the internal company services are offset (transfer prices).
+The double taxation treaties provide that each state may only tax those parts of the income of a company or group that are generated in permanent establishments within its territory.
+This is the permanent establishment principle.
+However, if several permanent establishments or subsidiaries are jointly involved in the production of a service, the question of how much profit is generated in each case by the individual permanent establishment or subsidiaries depends crucially on how the internal company services are offset.
+These are the transfer prices.